Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full forklift 1,000-hour service procedure (PDF-ready).
+See the first part of the forklift 1000-hour service procedure below.
+Download the full version above.

 A 1,000-hour service is the highest tier of scheduled preventive maintenance for a counterbalance forklift.
 It is performed every 1,000 engine hours (or approximately every 6-12 months of typical warehouse or yard operation) and is classified as a major service.
 The 1,000-hour service includes every task from the 250-hour minor service and the 500-hour intermediate service (carry-forward), plus additional items that address components requiring full replacement or overhaul.
 These include draining and replacing hydraulic oil, draining and replacing transmission oil, flushing and replacing coolant, replacing the inner air filter, cleaning the fuel tank, inspecting the alternator and starter motor, replacing mast chains if stretch exceeds specification, inspecting mast lift and tilt cylinders, performing a full fork inspection per AS 2359, inspecting the overhead guard structure, performing a full brake overhaul with new shoes/pads, and inspecting the steering gear/rack.